 Anyone who knows the feeling of pushing boundaries also understands that a great pint tastes best when you’ve earned it.
-For Al Read and Nigel Tiddy, their love of the outdoors was always balanced by the beer they enjoyed at the end of each day and that’s exactly what led the two former RAF pilots into the world of hops and grains.
+For Al Read and Nigel Tiddy, their love of the outdoors was always balanced by the beer they enjoyed at the end of each day.
+That’s exactly what led the two former RAF pilots into the world of hops and grains.

-The name was inspired by the windswept beaches of our location in Lossiemouth on the Moray coast where like-minded adventurers gather to pursue their outdoor passions whatever the weather.
-Al and Nigel felt strongly that the brand should capture this spirit of rugged adventure found here on the edge of the Scottish Highlands.
+The name was inspired by the windswept beaches here in Lossiemouth on the Moray coast where like-minded adventurers gather to pursue their outdoor passions whatever the weather.
+Al and Nigel felt strongly that the brand should capture the spirit of rugged adventure found here on the edge of the Scottish Highlands.

 After all, a great pint tastes best when you’ve earned it.